adde88/wifi-pineapple-hcx-toolkit/README.md

 # WiFi Pineapple HCX Toolkit 🍍
 ### v8.0.7 - "Leviathan"

-An advanced automation framework for `hcxdumptool`, `hcxlabtool`, and `hcxtools` on the WiFi Pineapple MKVII and other OpenWrt devices.
+An advanced automation framework for `hcxdumptool`, and `hcxtools` on the WiFi Pineapple MKVII and other OpenWrt devices.
 This toolkit transforms the powerful `hcx` binaries into a streamlined, user-friendly, and highly effective system for WiFi security assessments.

 ---